 - Hot glue gun or use a craft glue if kids will be making it

-Rachel was excited to help make the reindeer for her friends.
-She started with painting the clothespins brown.
+- Start by painting the clothespins brown.
 This is easy and neatness isn’t too critical which makes it a great project for even young children to do.

-Squirt some glue on the front of the clothespin.
+- Squirt some glue on the front of the clothespin.
 If I were making these alone, I would just whip out my hot glue gun because I think everything sticks better with hot glue and it certainly dries quickly.
-But to avoid the whines from my 3 year old as I tried to put the hot glue on “her” reindeer I did let her goop some school glue on the clothespin herself.
+But to avoid the whines from my 3 year old as I tried to put the hot glue on “her” reindeer, I did let her goop some school glue on the clothespin herself.

-Then she stuck the pom pom nose on the tip.
+- Then she stuck the pom pom nose on the tip.
 The pom poms can be tricky to work with when using craft glue because the glue sort of absorbs into the pom pom.
 But if you are patient and can hold it in place for a while it will eventually stick on….or if you are sneaky like me, just put a drop of hot glue on it when the little one isn’t looking to be sure that it stays on.

-Add the two googly eyes behind the pom pom nose.
+- Add the two googly eyes behind the pom pom nose.
 These will stick great with craft glue.

 Kids love snacks and these reindeer treat bags are a great way to personalize a party favor for your child’s friends.